| Appendix 5: Articles

 improving the agriculture sector for the benefit of farmers,

+who are the nation's majority.
 All should work dutifully and with sincerity and goodwill

+for significant advancement of the sector, he stressed.
 Efforts are being made to extend land put under monsoon

 paddy as well as summer paddy to boost paddy output to one